Results Fortifications and ramparts to visit Algiers

 Almost all the tiles have been ripped out by successive occupants - military and then squatters after Independence - and only a few colorful shreds and carved marble doorways hint at former splendor.

-"A few minutes' uphill walk brings you to the Casbah, a vast, sumptuous palace once home to the dey, now converted into a fortress, containing a large garrison, the powder magazine and beautiful gardens in the middle of which stands the telegraph (now defunct, ed. note).
+"A few minutes' uphill walk brings you to the Casbah, a vast, sumptuous palace once inhabited by the dey, now converted into a fortress, containing a large garrison, the powder magazine and beautiful gardens in the middle of which stands the telegraph (no longer in existence, ed. note).
 The vast apartments of this palace are well worth a visit, both for their curious construction and for the historical memories they contain.
 But don't look for anything reminiscent of the luxury and elegance of the palaces of the Orient, everything has disappeared; even this architecture, so light in the past, has had to give way to massive constructions.
 Remnants of the Moorish style, so full of poetry, can still be found in the apartments and vast courtyards of this building, but they are so mutilated that they are a sight to behold.
 The galleries and rooms on the first floor are used as refectories; the smell of tobacco has replaced that of the perfumes of Mecca.
 The palace's beautiful mosque, with its elegant columns, mosaics and dome, serves as the artillerymen's dormitory.
 The harem, the voluptuous dwelling of the women, serves as a workshop for tailors and shoemakers.
 The Casbah powder magazine, when we visited this fortress in 1845, contained 6,482 shots, 3,000,000 cartridges and a large number of other projectiles

 This description of the Citadelle was found in a tourist guide dated 1848, which can be consulted on gallica.bnf.fr, where many other old guides are available online.